Snowstorm expected to drop as much as 6 inches on southern Maine

-After a day with lots of sunshine and mild temps reaching 40 degrees, Maine was in for more snow.
+After a day with lots of sunshine and mild temps reaching 40 degrees, Maine is in for more snow.

-This snowstorm comes in late Wednesday night and lasts through Thursday midday.
+This snowstorm lasts through Thursday midday.
 Most will see snow, but some rain will mix in along the southern coast.
 Three to 6 inches are likely, especially away from the coast.

 Cold and sunny conditions follow the storm on Friday, with highs near 20.